pmtoan/composeapp/readme.md

 An example project can be found [here](https://github.com/pmtoan/example-go-service)

 ### TODO
+- Write Makefile: PRODUCTION & DEVELOPMENT
 - User management: CREATE, DELETE, UPDATE, GRANT
 - Authenticate user when get app build log
+- Validate project source code can built & deployed use docker-compose or not

 ### For Users
 #### How it works?